How to become a second shooter when you have no experience.

 ➡️Clear all unprofessional posts off your social media

 Yes, even whats only visible to friends.
 You never know who else a photographer might be friends with.
 First impressions are real.

 ➡️If you cold contact an established photographer…

 Instead of asking them to hire you to second shoot.
 Consider offering to assist, carry bags, hold reflectors, shoot B.T.S. footage of them working.
 Avoid saying you are trying to build your portfolio right off.
-Because many will only hear that you want them to pay you to train them.
+Because many will only hear that you want them to pay you to train YOU.

 🎉Things that don’t cost any money: